-I am a Ph.D. student at the University of North Carolina Chapel Hill in the Department of Computer science.
+I am a Ph.D. student at the University of North Carolina Chapel Hill in the Department of Computer Science.
 I am fortunate to be working with professor Michael Reiter and glad to be collaborating with professor Vyas Sekar.
 My research interests include computer networking, optimization, security, and distributed systems.

 My current area of research is Software-Defined Networks (SDN) and network optimization.
 I am also interested in network security and distributed systems.
 In the past, I worked on variety of projects centered around censorship resistance, privacy and anonymity, and secure network coordinates.

 SOL is a framework that simplifies writing new network optimization applications atop SDN controllers.
 It abstracts away low-level optimization details and interacts with the controller on user's behalf.
 SOL is currently under active development.
 See the project webpage for more details.

 The quickest and easiest way to reach me is to email me.